oleksiisedun/jdy-41/README.md

 ## Notes
 - After setting parameters module should be rebooted.
 Otherwise it will return old values when reading parameters.
 - Module ignores first instruction after power on.
-This bug is handled by tool.
+This bug is handled by the tool.
+- You can set custom baud rate and port path regex in the beginning of `port.mjs` file.

 ## Usage
 ```